Maryland officer charged with assault in videotaped arrest

 ROCKVILLE, Md.
-(AP) - Maryland prosecutors have filed an assault charge against a Montgomery County police officer accused of kneeing a handcuffed man’s head into a sidewalk outside a restaurant during a videotaped arrest.
+(AP) - A Maryland police officer was charged Tuesday with assaulting a man who was handcuffed when the plainclothes officer kneed his head into a sidewalk during a videotaped arrest last week.

-Court documents filed Tuesday charge Officer Kevin Joseph Moris with second-degree assault and misconduct in office in the July 3 arrest of 19-year-old Arnaldo Andres Pesoa.
+Montgomery County Police Officer Kevin Joseph Moris is due in court Aug.
+2 to face one count of second-degree assault and one count of misconduct in office in the July 3 arrest of Arnaldo Andres Pesoa, 19, of Silver Spring.

-Police have said they began investigating Moris’ use of force after a video of the arrest began circulating on social media.
-Authorities say Pesoa received medical treatment after the incident.

 Moris has been placed on administrative leave.
+It wasn’t immediately clear if he has an attorney.

-Montgomery County State’s Attorney John McCarthy said police officers who act improperly will be held accountable.
+Montgomery County State’s Attorney John McCarthy, who announced the charges against Moris during a news briefing, called it a “sad day” but stressed that officers who act “improperly” will be held accountable for their actions.

-Moris will receive a summons to appear in court in August.
-The assault charge carries a maximum sentence of 10 years.
+“It is absolutely fundamental to public safety that we foster a partnership between the police and our community,” he said.

+The police department suspended Moris’ police powers and assigned him to administrative duties last week.
+A department statement last Friday said it began investigating Moris’ use of force against Pesoa after videos of last Wednesday’s arrest began circulating on social media.

 Copyright © 2019 The Washington Times, LLC.